 Step by Step Instructions

-STEP 1: First, add the cake flour, sugar, baking powder, baking soda, and salt to the bowl of a 5-quart stand mixer fitted with the paddle attachment.
-Give the ingredients a mix on low, spinning about 5 times.
+Step 1: First, add the cake flour, sugar, baking powder, baking soda, and salt to the bowl of an electric mixer or stand mixer fitted with the paddle attachment.
+Mix on low speed until combined.

-STEP 3: Turn the mixer off and add the oil, egg, egg white, and vanilla extract.
+Step 2:ย Turn the mixer off and add the oil, egg, egg white, and vanilla extract.
 Mix on low until a batter begins to form.
+Scrape down the sides of the bowl with a rubber spatula to make sure the eggs are fully incorporated.

-STEP 5: Divide the batter evenly between the two lined cake pans.
+Step 3: Evenly divide the batter between the prepared pans.
 You can weigh it to be as precise as possible, but I just use a large cookie scoop to portion the batter.
-After that, place the pans on the same rack in the center of the oven and bake for 25-30 minutes.
-The cakes are done when the center springs back after applying gentle pressure with your finger.

-You can start assembling the cake once the layers reach room temperature, but I like to let the layers chill in the freezer for about 20 minutes beforehand.
-Chilling makes the cake solidify a little so less crumbs loosen while you decorate.
+You can start assembling the cake once the layers reach room temperature, but I like to let the layers chill in the freezer for about 20 minutes.
+It's easier to decorate a chilled cake.

-STEP 1: Start by adding softened butter and softened cream cheese to the bowl of a stand mixer.
-Using the paddle attachment, mix them together on medium speed until smooth and fluffy.
-You can make the frosting with a hand mixer too as pictured below.
+Step 5:ย For the frosting, add softened butter and cream cheese to the bowl of a stand mixer or hand mixer.
+Cream on medium speed until smooth and fluffy.

-Spread a very thin layer of frosting all over the cake from top to bottom.
-This is called a "crumb coat" because it locks in loose crumbs, preventing them from getting into the final layer of frosting.
-Use an offset spatula or a bench scraper to smooth out the crumb coat.
-You can leave the cake like this for a semi-naked look or continue after chilling the cake in the refrigerator for 20 minutes.
+Spread a thin layer of frosting all over the cake using your offset spatula and bench scraper.
+This is a "crumb coat" that locks in loose crumbs, preventing them from mixing into the final layer of frosting.

 Expert Baking Tips